American black bear: Anglo-American

-Morris Michtom, the creator of the teddy bear, was inspired to make the toy when he came across a cartoon of Theodore Roosevelt refusing to shoot a black bear cub tied to a tree.
+Richard Steiff, the creator of the teddy bear, made the toy in 1902 under Margarete Steiff's felt goods company.
+The toys were brought to the US and gained mass popularity after a newspaper told the story of Theodore Roosevelt refusing to shoot a black bear cub tied to a tree.

 The fictional character Winnie-the-Pooh was named after Winnipeg, a female cub that lived at the London Zoo from 1915 until her death in 1934.

 A cub, who in the spring of 1950 was caught in the Capitan Gap Fire, was made into the living representative of Smokey Bear, the mascot of the United States Forest Service.

 Terrible Ted was a de-toothed and de-clawed bear who was forced to perform as a pro wrestler and whose "career" lasted from the 1950s to the 1970s.

 Clark's Bears, previously named Clark's Trading Post, is a visitor attraction in Lincoln, New Hampshire known for its trained bear shows since 1949.

 The American black bear is the mascot of the University of Maine and Baylor University, the latter of which houses two live bears on campus.